LiorSinai/PolygonAlgorithms.jl/README.md

 7. `difference_geometry`, `union_geometry`, `xor_geometry`
     - Operation: boolean operations on polygons.
     - Algorithm: Martinez-Rueda.
     - Concave, convex and self-intersecting.
+Can operate on multiple polygons at once.
     - Annotates each segments with 4 fill criteria: filled by itself above and/or below, and filled by the other polygon above and/or below.
 Once this has been accomplished, it is trivial to select segments which match the given operation.
+These segments are then combined to form the final polygon.
     - Time complexity: `O((n+m+k)log(n+m))`.
     - Reference: https://www.researchgate.net/publication/220163820_A_new_algorithm_for_computing_Boolean_operations_on_polygons
     - Blog post: https://sean.fun/a/polygon-clipping-pt2/